 On the program are six tracks (the liner notes erroneously say three) from the group’s first massively successful studio album; two from Horizontal, the followup, three numbers from the Bee Gees’ early days in Australia; and “Words,” one of their best singles.

 But the recording isn’t nearly as good as the tracklist: though it ostensibly comes from a radio broadcast, it sounds like an audience tape.
-The group—which on this tour included a lead guitarist and a drummer in addition to the Gibbs—are not well miked, resulting in sound that is frequently weak and distorted.
+The group—which on this tour included a lead guitarist and a drummer in addition to the Gibbs—are not well miked, resulting in a sound that is frequently weak and distorted.
 It is interesting to get a taste of how the Bee Gees sounded live in this period—especially when they go way off script, such as on “In My Own Time,” where, believe it or not, they incorporate a hard-rock version of Cream’s “Strange Brew.”
-(It’s also interesting to hear the ecstatic audience—a reminder that the group were once subjected to something very much like Beatlemania.)
+(It’s also interesting to hear the ecstatic audience—a reminder that the group was once subjected to something very much like Beatlemania.)
 The sound quality, though, is a deal-breaker.
 Unless you’re a Bee Gees completist, you’ll likely want to pass this by.

 The Campfire Flies, Sparks Like Tiny Stars.
 This self-produced acoustic folk debut from New Jersey’s Campfire Flies boasts an endearingly gentle and homespun quality that recalls 1960s groups like Fairport Convention and the Incredible String Band as well as Belle and Sebastian.
-The four-man, two-woman outfit have a big bag of tricks, since four members of the group are songwriters, all of them sing well, and all of them play multiple instruments—everything from accordion, recorder, and harmonica to banjo, flute, and mandolin.
+The four-man, two-woman outfit has a big bag of tricks, since four members of the group are songwriters, all of them sing well, and all of them play multiple instruments—everything from accordion, recorder, and harmonica to banjo, flute, and mandolin.
 Songs like “If Your Eyes Are Closed,” “I’m Not Changing My Mind,” and “Deep Water” deliver strong melodies, layered harmonies, and emotional depth.